fenago/learn-java-12-programming/lab_guide/Lab_7.md

 org.apache.log4j and org.slf4j
 ------------------------------

-Throughout this book, we used [System.out] to display the results.
+Throughout this course, we used [System.out] to display the results.
 In the real-life application, one can do it too and redirect the output to a file, for example, for later analysis.
 After doing it for some time, you will notice that you need more details about each output: the